ScottLogic/blog/_posts/2019-06-14-add-webassembly-to-react-app.md

 title: Adding a WebAssembly component to a React App
 date: 2019-06-14 00:00:00 Z
 categories:
-- alee
 - Tech
 tags:
 - featured
 author: alee
 layout: default_post
 summary: As a front-end developer working on real-world applications, WebAssembly isn't something I can actually use, is it?
 Let's find out how easy it can be using AssemblyScript.
 image: ceberhardt/assets/featured/wasm.png
 ---